Configuration Settings

 Maximum Data Rate <kilobits per second>

 Do not allow data to be transferred across the network faster than this many kilobits per second.
 This limit applies to actual network speed: data compression may make the net transfer speed appear to be faster.
 Setting this to a value at or above the hardware speed of the path will have no effect.
-If you wish to transfer data consistently near the given limit, consider combining it with an Aggression setting of 4.
+The limit applies to the peak speed of a transfer, the average may be less.
+Combining a limit below the hardware speed with an Aggression setting of 4 may provide an average that is closer to the limit.
+Default: None.

 Maximum Round Trip Time <milliseconds>